shawnduong/02h/README.md

 # 02h

-Zero to Hero, my knowledge base for all sorts of tech.
+Zero to Hero, a knowledge base for all sorts of tech maintained as a personal passion project.